The Ultimate Carmel-by-the-Sea Weekend Getaway Guide: 2-Day Itinerary

 Friday Night: Dinner and Drinks in Town

 Kick off your weekend in Carmel with dinner and drinks.
-I highly recommend getting dinner at Cultura Comida y Bebida (pictured below on the left), an upscale Mexican restaurant and mezcal library.
+I highly recommend getting dinner at Cultura Comida y Bebida (pictured below on the left), an upscale Mexican restaurant and mezcal library (and easily one of my favorite Carmel restaurants!).
 Their plantain tacos are especially delicious, and you can’t go wrong with any of their tequila and mezcal cocktails.
 For something a bit different, try El Sergio Leone – a mezcal cocktail with amaro, pineapple, and chocolate bitters.
 There are plenty of options for vegetarian, vegan, and gluten-free diets.

 If you want something a bit more casual, I also love Alvarado Street Brewery (pictured below in the center).
 Their artichoke tempura sandwich is a personal favorite, and of course, they also have a great beer menu.
 The menu has lots of vegan, vegetarian, and gluten-free options.